The Power of Nature

 The antibacterial properties of honey are so complex, experts are looking at it as a means to combat antibiotic-resistant pathogens.

-The most delicious and deadly agent that works to kill bacteria is Manuka honey, which comes from Australia and New Zealand.
+The most delicious and deadly agent to kill bacteria is Manuka honey, which comes from Australia and New Zealand.

-Cabbage has been found to combat H. Pylori bacteria, which has been identified as a major cause of stomach ulcers.
+Cabbage has been found to combat stomach ulcers.

-Cabbage may also be beneficial for prevention of bladder infections and obstructive jaundice.
+Cabbage may prevent bladder infections and obstructive jaundice.

 However, wild rabbits are survival experts, they know when to stop eating and each rabbit will only eat the amount they need.